seandesiree/AdvancedECommerceAPI/README.md

-## E-Commerce Application
+# React E-Commerce Application

-The e-commerce application enables effective management of different entities involved in a typical online shopping platform.
-Users can manage customer profiles, customer accounts, product catalogs, and orders seamlessly.
-Additionally, integration with Flask-SQLAlchemy and a MySQL database is utilized for storing and retrieving data efficiently.
+The application provides a fully functional e-commerce platform where users can manage customer profiles, customer accounts, product catalogs, and orders.
+It leverages React for front-end development, integrating Bootstrap for a polished, responsive interface.

 ## Key Features

-- Customer and Customer Account Management (CRUD operations)
+- Customer and CustomerAccount Management (CRUD operations via React components)
-- Product Catalog Management (CRUD operations)
+- Product Catalog Management with confirmation modal
-- Order Processing including placement, retrieval, and tracking of orders
+- Order Processing including order placement, history management, and order total calculation
+- Routing and Navigation with React Router
+- Bonus functionality for stock management and order cancellation
-- Database Integration with MySQL
+- Integration with a backend API for data persistence

 ## Technologies Used

+- React
-- Flask
+- React Router
-- Flask-SQLAlchemy
+- React-Bootstrap
+- Axios (or other library) for API requests
+- Backend APIs for data operations
-- MySQL
+- CSS/SCSS for styling
-- Postman (For API testing and collection development)

 ## Setup Instructions